What does Karate teach a child? Far more than you might expect if you’ve never delved into the martial arts world before.

 3. Is Karate the Best Martial Art for Kids?

 There are many forms of martial arts — Karate, Taekwondo, Kung Fu, Judo — to name a few.
-Each style has its pluses and minuses and its popularity tends to ebb and flow over time.
+Each style has its pluses and minuses and its popularity tends to ebb and flows over time.
 Check out our post on the world’s most popular martial art to learn more about that.

 We’re partial to Karate, of course.
 After all, we are The Karate Blog.
 However, when it comes to your child, the quality of the instruction that is available in your area should be your primary concern.
 A lot of people can teach kids martial arts, you need someone who can also teach your child what to do with it and the appropriate way to handle their training.

 If you can find that in a Karate school near you, by all means, sign them up!
 But if the Tae Kwon Do dojo is a better fit, that’s fine too.
 The benefits your child will reap from any type of martial art are virtually the same.